aofarrel/verbose-fiesta/Terra/Workspaces/1000Genomes_GWAS_Template.md

 Review the data you imported in Terra and use the interactive Jupyter notebook **1-Prepare-Gen3-data-for-exploration** to consolidate several clinical data tables into a single data table that can be used in the next notebook.
 This notebook calls functions in the companion notebook **terra_data_table_util**.

 ***Part 3: Data exploration and preparation***
-The **2-GWAS-preliminary-analysis** notebook will lead you through a series of steps to explore the phenotypic and genotypic data and prepare files for import into association workflows.
-This is the most time and resource consuming analysis in the GWAS.
+The **2-GWAS-preliminary-analysis** notebook will lead you through a series of steps to explore the phenotypic data.
+The final notebook **3-GWAS-genomic-data-preparation** focuses on genotypic data and finalizes the preparation of files for import into association workflows.
+This third notebook is the most time and resource consuming analysis in the GWAS.

 ***Part 4: Perform mixed-model association tests using workflows*** Next, perform mixed models genetic association tests (run as a series of batch workflows using GCP Compute engine).
 The workflows are also publicly available in [Dockstore](https://dockstore.org/) in this [collection](https://dockstore.org/organizations/bdcatalyst/collections/GWAS).